 Assistant editor: Doc Finegold — A.K.A.
 Robert B Finegold, MD, Doc is a radiologist in Maine who began as an English Creative Writing major with a love of Jewish mysticism and folklore. firstname.lastname@example.org, Facebook page: https://www.facebook.com/robertbfinegold/

-First Reader: Leena Naidoo (also reads for Fantasy) — Leenna loves writing sci-fi/fantasy and suspense/romance.
+Editorial Assistant: Leena Naidoo (also reads for Fantasy) — writes cross-genre suspense, romance and dabbles in sci-fi/fantasy.
+She also reads the tarot.
+Her short stories have appeared in Mad Scientist Journal, _SciPhi Journal, and Cosmic Roots and Eldritch Shores.
+She now writes episodic fiction, Quest For The Wholly Pale, for Fiction Vortex.
+Find her work at Smashwords iTunes, B&N, Fiction Vortex and other eBook outlets.
 Her books include Settle Down Now and Here Be Monsters.
 She wanted to be a witch when she was little, but decided to be a writer instead.
-She loves blogging about totally random things at www.leennanaidoo.wordpress.com, and tries to be more creative at www.leennascreativebox.wordpress.com
+She loves blogging about totally random things at www.leennanaidoo.wordpress.com and www.leennascreativebox.wordpress.com.

 First Reader: Kristina Mottla (also reads for Fantasy and Eldritch) Kristina Mottla’s stories and poems have appeared in Ghost Parachute, Barnstorm, Poetry Quarterly, The Airgonaut, Potomac Review, Beneath Ceaseless Skies, Hartskill Review, Jersey Devil Press, The Raintown Review, and elsewhere.
 Find her on Twitter: @kristina_mottla